 2. Money Heist (2017)

-Don’t be turned off by Money Heist’s generic title (originally called “The House of Paper” but renamed for Netflix).
-There’s absolutely nothing generic about this show that follows a team of eight professional thieves who break into the Royal Mint of Spain, led by a mastermind known only as The Professor.
+Don’t be turned off by Money Heist’s generic title.
+Originally called “The House of Paper”—but renamed for Netflix—there’s absolutely nothing generic about this show.
+It follows a team of professional thieves who break into the Royal Mint of Spain, led by a mastermind known only as “The Professor.”

 3. Dark (2017)

-With all the time travel films and TV shows that have come and gone, you might think there are no new or interesting angles left to explore in time travel as a plot device.
-Well, you’d be wrong.
-Dark, the first Netflix Original in German, is living proof that time travel can still be surprising and mind-warping.
+With all the time travel TV shows that have come before this, you may be forgiven in thinking that there are no new or interesting angles left to explore for this plot device.
+Fortunately, that assumption is wrong.

-As the police chief investigates the unfolding mystery, the entire town is forced to confront tragedy as secrets are uncovered and the fabric of trust unravels.
+As the police chief investigates these disappearances, the entire town is forced to confront a previous tragedy as secrets are uncovered and the fabric of trust unravels.

 4. Babylon Berlin (2017)

-Babylon Berlin has a bit of everything: romance, sex, drugs, crime, police work, politics, and more, all taking place in the 15-year period leading up to the rise of the Third Reich.
+Visually gorgeous with an exquisite attention to detail, Babylon Berlin has a bit of everything: romance, sex, drugs, crime, police work, politics, and interpersonal drama.
+All of these events take place in the 15-year period leading up to the rise of the Third Reich.

 5. Samurai Gourmet (2017)

-Samurai Gourmet follows an older man who just entered into retirement and begins to explore food—not just the taste of it, but how one’s enjoyment of food can change based on setting, emotions, companions, and even nostalgia.
-If you need to be uplifted, Samurai Gourmet is the perfect show for it.
+As a food show, Samurai Gourmet follows an older man who has just entered retirement.
+When he does, he begins to explore food—not just the taste of it, but how one’s enjoyment of food can change based upon the setting, the emotions, and the people you’re with.

-6. Fauda (2015)
+6. Fauda (2016)